beam-community/ex_machina/README.md

 ## Where to put your factories

+If you are using ExMachina in all environments:

-We recommend starting by creating one factory module (such as `MyApp.Factory`) in `lib/my_app/factory.ex` and putting all factory definitions in that module.
+> Start by creating one factory module (such as `MyApp.Factory`) in `lib/my_app/factory.ex` and putting all factory definitions in that module.

+If you are using ExMachina in only the test environment:

+> Start by creating one factory module (such as `MyApp.Factory`) in `test/support/factory.ex` and putting all factory definitions in that module.

 Later on you can easily create different factories by creating a new module in the same directory.
 This can be helpful if you need to create factories that are